Physician’s Choice Sleep Aid Review

 Would I take Physician’s Choice again?

-I’ve had the same positive effect from sleep aids that contain just the melatonin content.
-So I would probably be more tempted to stick with those, especially as they are smaller and easier to swallow.
+I’ve had the same positive effect from sleep aids that contain just the melatonin content, so I would probably be more tempted to stick with those, especially as they are smaller and easier to swallow.

 However, I’ll keep the bottle and plan to try them again in the future if my sleep tracker data starts showing that I’m getting less REM sleep than usual.
 It strikes me that it would be an interesting experiment to see what effect it might have.